ClonyPDF home

 • Extreme styling that obscures the natural face outline

 The precise enforcement of these criteria varies between countries and — to some extent — between individual reviewers at passport processing offices.
 The country comparison table below covers the specific published guidance for the most commonly applied authorities.
+Every rule referenced on this page is explained in full in the passport photo rules library.

 How Passport Photo Hair Rules Differ by Country